nospamcalfee/pico-ap-configure/README.md

 ### connecting to the pico ap

 First the connecting device (phone or pc) must connect to the temporary ap of the picow.
-A unsetup picow will have a fast LED blink rate, about on/off in a second.
+A unset up picow will have a fast LED blink rate, about on/off in a second.
 One that has successfully connected to your lan due to an earlier setup will have a slow 1 second off then 9 second on flash rate.
 That is the entire UI.
 In an IOT situation maybe several devices need to be configured,